flix-tech/depcheck/README.md

     .depcheck.yml
 ```
 Note: Package directories should contain **\_\_init\_\_.py** to be recognized as a package.
-- Navigate to the `exampe` then run `depcheck` for your project:
+- Navigate to the `example` then run `depcheck` for your project:
     ```shell
-    depcheck root
+    poetry run depcheck example -f .depcheck.ok.yml  # This should be correct poetry run depcheck example -f .depcheck.errors.yml  # This should give errors
     ```
 - As you can see in the directory structure above, we have `.depcheck.yml`
   configuration file in the project directory.
 If you would like to change